Njord0/Ook-Language-Interpreter/README.md

 # Ook-Language-Interpreter
 A simple interpreter for Ook-Language written in python.
-Ook! is identical to brainfuck except that the instructions are changed.
+Ook! is identical to brainfuck except that the instructions are differents.

 ## Requirements

 * python >= 3.8

 ## Usage